Living with Crohn's Disease & Ulcerative Colitis

-Arlene A. Escuro, MS, RD, LD, CNSC is an advanced practice registered dietician in the Digestive Disease Institute of Cleveland Clinic.
+Arlene A. Escuro, MS, RD, LD, CNSC is an advanced practice registered dietician in the Digestive Disease and Surgery Institute of Cleveland Clinic.
 She is a primary resource in the area of colorectal surgery and other specialties.
 She is a resource for the home enteral nutrition team, providing presentations and in-service training as well as creation of patient education materials.

 Ms. Escuro trains clinicians on topics related to enteral nutrition, and is an instructor for nutrition support for ostomy and wound care patients.
-She was the Digestive Disease Institute project co-leader on ‘Improving the Delivery of Care for Home Enteral Nutrition Patients.’
+She was the Digestive Disease and Surgery Institute project co-leader on ‘Improving the Delivery of Care for Home Enteral Nutrition Patients.’
 She is the principal researcher for ‘Food Preferences Survey of Colorectal Surgery Patients’ at Cleveland Clinic.

 Let’s Chat About Living with Crohn's Disease and Ulcerative Colitis